 Think of WordPress.com as the framework for your website.
 It’s highly customizable for different types of businesses, so you can change its framework and accommodate your particular site needs by using plugins (which are only available to Business plan subscribers).

-The most popular WordPress.com eCommerce platform is WooCommerce.
-In fact, with millions of active installations, WooCommerce is the most popular eCommerce platform on the internet.
+The most popular WordPress.com eCommerce plugin is WooCommerce.
+In fact, with millions of active installations, WooCommerce is the most popular eCommerce plugin on the internet.
+You can add it yourself with a WordPress.com Business Plan, or it comes pre-installed with an eCommerce Plan.
+Check out all WordPress.com plans and pricing to compare features.

 WooCommerce allows you to create the WordPress.com shop of your dreams without needing to hire a developer.
 You’ll be able to manage your inventory, display products, fulfill orders, and accept payments.